rdococ/scriptblocks2/readme.md

 Features:

-- Input slots rather than a register-based mechanism.
+- Support for nested expressions.
 - Lexically scoped variables.
 - Custom, named procedures with up to 2 named parameters.
 - First-class lists, dictionaries and functions with up to 1 named parameter.